xabb/anab/INSTALL.md

-* optionally, if you want to use AI, you need OpenAI whisper,
+* optionally, if you want to use AI, you need OpenAI whisper, install it with : pip3 install openai-whisper

-( you have the ability to enable/disable the use of AI for every user )
+( you have the ability to enable/disable the use of AI for each user )

 ===== INSTALL =====